taiwins/taiwins/docs/taiwins-shell.md

 `taiwins_shell` interface.
 Before we have `output_init` and `output_create`
 methods, it is fairly ugly.
 Change them to a stack or queue implementation if possible.
 List is not ideal since you will need to create additional struct.

-We probably do not even need the shell interface anymore.
-Don't you need one for sending events like `change_workspace`?